Ultima I

 Current Apple IIGS related Auctions Listed By Time Left:

 According to the 'Get Info' dialog on the application, Ultima was released by Softdisk publishing under license from Origin, the original publisher.
-The game was programmed by Bill Heineman, who, at a time when things were really winding down for the IIGS, kept developing commercial games.
-Rumour has it he was also working on Sim City and the Bard's Tale 3 for the IIGS, one or both being unable for release due to copyright problems.
-The game was released at one point by Vitesse, makers of quality IIGS utility software.
+The game was programmed by Burger Becky Heineman, who, at a time when things were really winding down for the IIGS, kept developing commercial games.
+Rumour has it she was also working on Sim City and the Bard's Tale 3 for the IIGS, one or both being unable for release due to copyright problems.
+Ultima I GS was released at one point by Vitesse, makers of quality IIGS utility software.

 Ultima, well known to every computer role player out there as the game that spawned popularity of the genre, as well as spawned mass wealth for Richard Garriott, its eccentric creator.
 Known to like being referred to as Lord British, Garriott now lives in his very own castle.